Papooch/nestjs-cls/docs-src/docs/01_introduction/02_quick-start.md

 :::note

 This example assumes you are using HTTP and therefore can use middleware.
-For usage with non-HTTP transports, keep reading.
+For usage with non-HTTP transports, see [Setting up CLS context](../02_setting-up-cls-context/index.md).

 :::